Bairdo/faucetTutorial/routing-2.rst

 .. note:: When using BGP and Faucet, if changing Faucet's routing configuration (routers, static routes, or a VLAN's BGP config) the Faucet application must be restarted to reload the configuration (not sighup reloaded).

-First we will remove the routing configuration and separate the two datapath configs into there own files.
+First we will remove the routing configuration and separate the two datapath configurations into there own files.
 They should look like this.

 .. code:: yaml